Toggle Main Menu Toggle Search

 Digenic inheritance involving a muscle-specific protein kinase and the giant titin protein causes a skeletal muscle myopathy

-Lookup NU author(s): Dr Ana TopfORCiD, Daniel CoxORCiD, Dr Valeria Di Leo, Dr Chiara Marini Bettolo, Professor Jordi Diaz ManeraORCiD, Matt Henderson, Dr Jennifer Duff, Dr Mahmoud FassadORCiD, Professor Giorgio TascaORCiD, Professor Robert Taylor, Professor Heather Cordell, Professor Volker StraubORCiD
+Lookup NU author(s): Dr Ana TopfORCiD, Daniel CoxORCiD, Dr Valeria Di Leo, Professor Chiara Marini Bettolo, Professor Jordi Diaz ManeraORCiD, Matt Henderson, Dr Jennifer Duff, Dr Mahmoud FassadORCiD, Professor Giorgio TascaORCiD, Professor Robert Taylor, Professor Heather Cordell, Professor Volker StraubORCiD

 Downloads